wilsontelab/agFree-docs/docs/22_sample-analysis/22_ONT-basecalling.md

 It takes minutes to hours to trim ONT reads, depending on your data yield.
 You will typically submit these jobs to your shared server job scheduler.

-Output is ubam similar to basecalling, above.
+Output is UBAM similar to basecalling, above.